DocumentationAPI ReferenceRelease Notes

 value: 0.5

-Another example, the block shown in the code snippet below labels any samples as 'bad' if they meet both property conditions.
-For instance, if the 'Text Quality' score of the output is greater than or equal to 2, and the property column_name is either 'country' or 'city', then the interaction is annotated as 'bad'.
+Example 2: The block shown below labels any samples as 'bad' if they meet both property conditions.
+For instance, if the 'Text Quality' score of the output is greater than or equal to 2, and the property column_name is either 'country' or 'city', then the interaction is annotated as 'bad.'

 - type: property